 - Allowing the elderly to express their preferences and choices

-- And in particular: Make it mandatory to hold an information meeting for all residents, collect their questions, fears, etc.
+- And in particular: make it mandatory to hold an information meeting for all residents, collect their questions, fears, etc.

-– Recognize companion volunteers as significant persons
+- Recognizing visiting volunteers as significant persons

-- In particular: Do not restrict visits to families only.
+- In particular: do not restrict visits to families only.

 - Maintaining a collective life within the nursing home

-– Guarantee the respect of users’ rights
+- Guaranteeing the respect of users’ rights